ONLYOFFICE/CommunityServer/Roadmap.md

 ### CRM module

-* SMS distribution to the contacts
 * Task templates
-* Integratino with accounting software
+* Integration with accounting software
 * Extended search
 * Mobile application
 * Generator of any user reports

 ### Mail module

-* Mail messages templates
 * Possibility to create mailboxes at the custom domain when creating the user
 * Message read notification
 * Support of IMAP synchronization in mail server